 AI builders are quietly reshaping the tech industry, and most people have not noticed yet.
 When Peter Steinberger got hired by OpenAI last week, it felt like a one off.
 An experienced developer builds something viral, gets scooped up by big tech.
 Cool story.
 Move on.

 My curious nature got the best of me and I started digging.
 Steinberger is not an anomaly.
-He is part of a pattern that is accelerating fast.
+He is part of a pattern that is picking up speed.
 Solo developers and tiny teams are building AI tools that compete with products from companies with hundreds of employees.
-Some are generating more revenue per person than most venture backed startups ever will.
+Some are pulling in more revenue per person than most venture backed startups ever will.

 Here are five AI builders who prove the old rules do not apply anymore.